Contribute to documentation#

 Request a review from other team members.

-For large edits, first follow the instructions in Building and checking the quality of documentation.
+For large edits in your local editor, first follow the instructions in Set up, build, and check the quality of documentation.

 Working with only the plone/documentation